 You should only use your own Library Card - if you are found to be using someone else's card, you may have your Library privileges withdrawn.

-At the due date, the Library will attempt to automatically renew your loan for another 7-days.
+On the due date, the Library will attempt to automatically renew your loan for another 7-days.
 If this is successful, you do not need to do anything to extend the loan period yourself.

 You will receive an email advising you that the item is due for return to the Library when it cannot be renewed.
 You should always try to return the loan item as soon as possible in response to these messages.

-Books cannot be renewed when:
+Loans cannot be renewed when:

 - another borrower has placed a request for a book